Service Security Layers

 The authentication type specified for your Liferay Portal instance dictates the authentication type you’ll use to access your web service.
 The portal administrator can set the portal’s authentication type to any of the following:

 - email address

-It is important to note here how Password Policies (see chapter Management of Using Liferay Portal) can be used in combination with this feature.
-If the portal is enforcing password policies on its users (requiring them to change their passwords on a periodic basis, etc.), any administrative ID which accesses Liferay’s web services in a batch job will have its password expire too.
+Your Liferay Portal Password Policies (see chapter Management of Using Liferay Portal) should be reviewed, since they’ll be enforced on your administrative ID as well.
+If the portal is enforcing password policies on its users (e.g., requiring them to change their passwords on a periodic basis), an administrative ID accessing Liferay’s web services in a batch job will have its password expire too.

-To prevent this from happening, the portal administrator can add a new password policy which does not enforce the password expiration and add your administrative user ID to it.
-Then your batch job can run as many times as you need it to, and the administrative ID’s password will never expire.
+To prevent a password from expiring, the portal administrator can add a new password policy that doesn’t enforce password expiration and add your administrative user ID to it.
+Then your batch job can run as many times as you need it to, without your administrative ID’s password expiring.

-In summary, accessing Liferay remotely requires the successful passing of two security checks:
+To summarize, accessing Liferay remotely requires you to pass two layers of security checks:

-The user must have permission to access the related resources.
+- Second layer: The user needs permission to access the related resources.